- View Offline

 - Using edit templates

 - Exporting your project

-Hi, my name's Rich Harrington, and today, we're going to be taking a look at getting footage off of a camera like this so it's ready to edit.
-Whether that be with GoPro Studio or popular editing tools for both professionals and enthusiasts.
-Thanks to the utility GoPro Studio, there's a lot of great things you could do to optimize the footage.
-Perhaps it's transcoding to an edit from a codec like Cineform, or removing some of the fish-eye distortion or optimizing the contrast or color.
-With GoPro Studio there's a bunch of really cool stuff we can do, and throughout today's course I'm going to walk you through how to use this software.
+- Hi, my name's Rich Harrington and today we're going to be taking a look at getting footage off of a camera like this so it's ready to edit, whether that be with GoPro studio or popular editing tools for both professionals and enthusiasts.
+Thanks to the utility GoPro studio, there's a lot of great things you can do to optimize the footage.
+Perhaps it's transcoding to an edit friendly codec like Cineform, or removing some of the fisheye distortion or optimizing the contrast or color.
+With GoPro Studio, there's a bunch of really cool stuff we can do and throughout today's course I'm going to walk you through how to use this software.

 This is free software from GoPro.
-Now, there is a more advanced version of GoPro Studio available with some professional features for those of you working with 3D.
-But in today's course, we're going to focus on the core features that work with all of the versions including the free version.
-So grab your GoPro camera, get a card with some footage, and let's jump in.
+Now, there is a more advanced version of GoPro Studio available with some professional features for those of you working with 3D, but in today's course, we're gonna focus on the core features that work with all of the versions including the free version so grab your GoPro camera, get a card with some footage and let's jump in.